Dram Shop Law – Social Host Liability and Liability for Retail Licensees

 When hosting parties and serving alcohol, you always have to be careful.
 Michigan’s dram shop law identifies liabilities for social hosts and retail licensees with regard to serving alcohol.
-Tom Sinas, Grand Rapids personal injury attorney, shares everything you need to know before throwing your next big event.
+Tom Sinas, Grand Rapids personal injury attorney, shares everything you need to know before throwing your next big event and the things retail licensees need to be aware of.

 Michigan’s Dram Shop Law